-Our veterans have had experiences that most of us can’t even comprehend.
-Despite their sacrifices, veterans and tens of thousands active-duty military families still have to worry about putting food on the dinner table.
+There are around 19 million veterans in the United States, and most have had experiences that most of us can’t even comprehend.
+Despite their sacrifices, veterans and tens of thousands of active-duty military families still have to worry about putting food on the dinner table.

-While there are 18.8 million veterans in the United States, only 9 million of those veterans are able to be served by the Department of Veterans Affairs.
-Those 9 million veterans are not getting anywhere near the help they deserve.
-Most people believe that veterans are automatically covered by health care plans provided by the VA.
-Most veterans and their families rely on private health insurance, which helps cover 13.6 million veterans, while only 1.8 million veterans turn to public assistance such as Medicaid to attain healthcare coverage.
+While there are about 19 million veterans in the United States, only 9 million of those veterans are served by the Department of Veterans Affairs.
+Many people believe that veterans are automatically covered by health care plans provided by the VA, but unfortunately, that isn’t accurate.

 The individuals that sacrifice so much for our country’s well-being are more likely to suffer from food insecurity, mental health problems, and poor access to healthcare.
 This predicament severely impacts millions of veterans who suffer from hunger on a daily basis.

-“I don’t think anytime in the next several years we will be getting any federal funding, so the country needs to donate to organizations feeding veterans,” he said.
+Synek implores that we do more to help feed veterans, “I don’t think anytime in the next several years we will be getting any federal funding, so the country needs to donate to organizations feeding veterans,” he said.
 “Individuals also need to contact their representative in Congress, their Senator, and raise awareness on social media about the plight veterans are facing with hunger.”